 |grilled salmon in smoky tamarind sauce|

 In the past, if asked if I would like to go to a Mexican restaurant, I would typically answer "no".
 My experiences of Mexican food in London (and New York for that matter) had been typically awful - generally mushy beans, beans and more beans, with overly sweet sauces, uniformly sickly, accompanied by rotgut tequila.
-It turns out that I had been mistaking TexMex for genuine Mexican and that Mexican food could be fresh and tasty without reliance on sugar and powdered garlic.
+It turns out that I had been mistaking TexMex for genuine Mexican and that real Mexican food could be fresh and tasty without any kind of reliance on sugar and powdered garlic!

 In opening the first of a series of restaurants.
 Wahaca, in London, Tommi has been able to show us Brits what the real food of Mexico is like - totally different from our previous experiences and bring delicious and vibrant flavours to our table.